GoogleChrome/developer.chrome.com/site/en/articles/inp-in-frameworks/index.md

 ## Conclusion

 We expect the INP score to provide a better compass for websites to improve responsiveness and performance in the future.
-We will take steps to provide more actionable guidance on the metric in 2022-23.
+We will build on our [existing INP guide](https://web.dev/optimize-inp/) to provide more actionable tips for framework developers in 2023.
 We hope to achieve this by:

 * Creating channels for easy access to field data on INP for frameworks and web developers.
 * Work with frameworks to build features that will improve INP by default.